Lake Tyrrell: History

 Around 120,000 years ago, Tyrrell was approximately 13 m deep with low salinity.
 Water levels subsequently dropped due to climatic changes, resulting in cycles of drying and partial refilling.

-In 1838, the explorer Edward Eyre was the first non-indigenous person to document Lake Tyrrell, while searching for new grazing land.
+In 1838, the explorer Edward Eyre was the first person to document Lake Tyrrell, while searching for new grazing land.

 Recreation activities

-Each year, on the Queen's Birthday long weekend, the lake hosts the Mallee Rally, once part of the Australian Off Road Championship and, more recently, Australian Off Road Racing Series.
+Each year, on the King's Birthday long weekend, the lake hosts the Mallee Rally, once part of the Australian Off Road Championship and, more recently, Australian Off Road Racing Series.

 On the Sea Lake side of the lake, 7–8 km from the township, is a lookout and astronomy deck, built in the late 1990s.